adigitoleo/dotconf/Documents/notes/arch_install_notes.md

 ## Importing dotfiles (optional)

-Get `yadm` after setting up `.gitconfig`.
-Verify that `ssh` is installed and set up a new key for syncing dotfiles:

-    ssh-keygen -t ed25519 -C "dotconf@$HOST" -f ~/.ssh/dotconf

-Generate another key for pushing to AUR if necessary.
-Add the PUBLIC key to the account holding your remote dotfile repo.

-For this you usually need a web browser, so it's best to set up `sshd` on the new machine by editing `/etc/ssh/sshd_config` and uncommenting the line:
+Install a ssh program like `openssh` if you don't have one, and set up the `sshd` service.
+Edit `/etc/ssh/sshd_config` and uncomment the line:

     HostKey /etc/ssh/ssh_host_ed25519_key

-and adding a line at the end to allow LAN access for the new admin user:

-    AllowUsers      <admin>@192.168.0.0/24

-where the LAN address should match the first one in the second line of `ip route`.
+and edit other things if you want, check the Arch wiki [SSH protection] article for some ideas.

-After enabling and starting the `sshd` service, connecto via another machine:
+After enabling and starting the `sshd` service, try to connect via another machine:

     ssh <admin>@<LAN_ip_of_new_computer>

 The LAN ip is what comes after "src" in `ip route`.

+Copy PGP keys to the new machine with `scp`:

+    scp -rp ~/.gnupg <new_machine>:

+Alternatively, only transfer selected keys with:

+    gpg --export-secret-key <key_id> | ssh <new_machine> gpg --import

+Get `pass` to manage passwords, and set up a password store:

+    pass init "<key_id>"

+Generate a password for a new ssh key, e.g.:

+    pass generate "ssh/sourcehut@$HOST"

+Set up a new key for the remote host that holds the dotfiles, e.g. sourcehut:

+    ssh-keygen -t ed25519 -C "sourcehut@$HOST" -f ~/.ssh/sourcehut -P $( pass ssh/sourcehut@$HOST )

 Next ssh needs to be told where to find the keys, so make a `~/.ssh/config`:

     Host *
         AddKeysToAgent yes
     Host aur.archlinux.org
+        User aur
         IdentityFile ~/.ssh/aur
-        User aur
     Host git.sr.ht
-        IdentityFile ~/.ssh/dotconf
+        IdentityFile ~/.ssh/sourcehut

 Use yadm to clone the dotfiles with:

     yadm clone <remote_repository>

+and resolve local conflicts if necessary.

+Generate another key for pushing to AUR if necessary.
+Add the PUBLIC key to the account holding your remote dotfile repo.

 ## Automatically start graphical server (optional)